Ebube-Ochemba/alx-higher_level_programming/0x08-python-more_classes/README.md

 ## Summary

-I learnt about he special `__str__` and `__repr__` methods, their similarities and how to use them, what a class attribute is and its difference from an object attribute, what class methods and static methods are.
+I learnt about the special `__str__` and `__repr__` methods, their similarities and how to use them, what a class attribute is and its difference from an object attribute, what class methods and static methods are.

 ## Files